Do you want to run faster? Rev Yourself Up!

-Yes, that’s right – it’s an EMPTY box of Dark Chocolate Covered Coffee beans.
+Ok, that’s right – this is an EMPTY box of Dark Chocolate Covered Coffee beans.
 I’m going to blame this one on a friend I’ll call Heidi R.T. (and you know who you are…) One day, she had a post mentioning that she was choosing from a selection of chocolate/coffee delicacies, with a picture of the chocolate covered coffee beans being one.

 Honestly, my first thought was – Oh, how unhealthy!
 Until… she reminded me of my own philosophy that small bits ARE ok.
 And, indeed they are!
 Every day, you have a small amount of “discretionary” calories to have as you choose!
 There is need to be “a perfect eater” to lose weight, or to simply be healthy!

 I coincidentally saw these at the store and purchased them.
 One serving has 180 calories with 12 grams of fat, however, if you only eat a few chocolate covered coffee beans at a time… the contribution to your total day can be small.

 So, I chose to have 6-8 of the chocolate covered beans occasionally before my morning run.
 That’s around 50-60 calories and is a nice little caffeinated pick-me up equivalent to about a half cup of coffee.
 And, they are not totally unhealthy.
 Caffeine has been shown to increase athletic, exercise and running performance, the rate of carbohydrate uptake into the muscles, with some studies showing enhanced fat burn as well.
 Dark chocolate as well is a powerful source of antioxidants.

 However… a couple days ago to my dismay, I had just an empty box!

 I’ve missed it so I decided to play around with some recipes…. so here’s one you may want to try!!
 Making it at home also ensures your own natural ingredients 😉 And, I’m not personally into the Paleo diet, but if you are.. this qualifies!